raquo/minimal-hapi-react-webpack/README.md

 Follow [Dan Abramov](https://medium.com/@dan_abramov/) and check out his projects, he knows a thing or two about react and hot module reloading.

-This project uses a bit of ES6 syntax.
+This project uses ES6 language features.
 If you're not into that yet, check out [Understanding ES6](https://leanpub.com/understandinges6/read).

 If something's not working in my setup, please [file an issue](https://github.com/raquo/minimal-hapi-react-webpack/issues) on Github.